 Tori Wrånes is interested in making errors, to make the brain run other errands than usual, in the glitches and erroneous connections that can occur.
-The main theme in Tennis Cat will be these connections between odd things.
-Wrånes will work with the space as a sculpture in itself, imbedded in a marine carpet, turning the exhibition space into a combined cave and boat at the same time.
+The main theme in Tennis Cat is these connections between odd things.
+Wrånes works with the space as a sculpture in itself, embedded in a marine carpet, turning the exhibition space into a combined cave and boat at the same time.
 The room is filled with sound as if you are on a mountain plateau: what you see and what you hear creates two different incompatible references.

-At 1646 she will present her first exhibition in The Netherlands where she will show new sculptures produced in New York during her residency at ISCP and new works produced here in The Hague.
+At 1646 she presented her first exhibition in The Netherlands where she showed new sculptures produced in New York during her residency at ISCP and new works produced here in The Hague.

 Recent works include TRACK of HORNS, Transart Italy 2015; STONE and SINGER commissioned for the 19th Biennale of Sydney (2014); YOUR NEXT VACATION IS CALLING at Lilith Performance Studio in Malmø, Sweden (2014) Richshaw Ballet at DhakaSeminars, Bangladesh 2015 and YES NIX a commission for Performa 13 New York.